Resynth-Minecraft-Mod/Resynth-Minecraft-Mod.github.io/README.md

 The complete list of plant crops added by Resynth can be found on the Wiki's [Plants](https://resynth-minecraft-mod.github.io/pages/wiki/plants.html) page.

-Resynths complete version history can be found on the [Changelog](https://resynth-minecraft-mod.github.io/pages/changelog/changelog.html)
+Resynth's complete version history can be found on the [Changelog](https://resynth-minecraft-mod.github.io/pages/changelog/changelog.html)

 ## Developer / Development